abhishekpaul11/flowlog_parser/README.md

 ## Analysis

 To get an idea of how well-performant the code is, timestamps have been added at different checkpoints along the flow.
-This would give us an idea of how much time each step of the process is taking and if there are bottlenecks (if any).
+This would give us an idea of how much time each step of the process is taking and identify the bottlenecks (if any).

 A sample output of the project is given below: